MiamiHerald/data-viz_starter/README.md

 npm install
 ```

+### A note about Node

+After installing, you'll need to use [nvm (Node Version Manager)](https://github.com/creationix/nvm) to switch to Node `v5.12.0` or earlier as there is an issue with Node 6.
+See [#302](https://github.com/vigetlabs/gulp-starter/issues/302).

 To remove git and add your own repo run `rm -rf .git && git init`

 ### Serving